 Trang highlighted the sexual and reproductive health needs of groups of people that are often disenfranchised in Vietnam - ethnic minority girls from the northern area of the country and lesbians and transgender women in the capital city of Hanoi.
 Through capacity building workshops, photos, and interviews, Trang encouraged these vulnerable populations to share their stories, increased public awareness of the challenges that these populations face when accessing contraception and other health services, and advocated for policy makers to prioritize their wants and needs in policies and programs that affect them.

 - Trained 25 young ethnic minority girls in digital storytelling, particularly photography and interviewing

-- Created an e-book in English and Vietnamese that showcased 120 stories collected by ethnic minority girls and has reached 3,000 people
+- Created an e-book in English and Vietnamese that showcased 120 stories collected by ethnic minority girls

 - Published a blog that shared the stories of 11 lesbian and transgender girls and women living in Hanoi that has been viewed 3,000 times by more than 1,000 unique viewers